seek4science/seek/docs/OIDC_API_CREDENTIALS.md

 by ordinary logins.
 The only missing piece was a way to establish that a bearer token really came from the provider and really concerned that subject.

-Nothing new was needed in the Gemfile either: `openid_connect` (2.3.1) can fetch a discovery document, and `json-jwt` (1.16.7) can verify a signature against a key set.
+Two of the three gems needed were already there. `openid_connect` (2.3.1) fetches a discovery document, and `jwt` (3.2.0) verifies a token and its claims — the latter was in the lockfile as a dependency of `oauth2`, and is now declared directly. `json-jwt` remains only as `openid_connect`'s own dependency; no SEEK code calls it.

 ## What was added